phrase/vue-i18n-phrase-in-context-editor/docs/guide/getting-started.md

 }).$mount('#app')
 ```

-From now on **In-Context Editor** is fully integrated into you Vue app, congratulations! :tada:
+From now on, the **In-Context Editor** is fully integrated into your Vue app, congratulations! :tada:

 For further information about the possible configuration options and useful methods, please have a look at our [API docs](../../api).